 The website has become an important botanical resource for natural resource managers, educators, gardeners, and nature lovers of all experience levels--anyone interested in the answer to: What is that plant - and is it a weed or not?
-In 2018, 785,000 users have been served, viewing over 5.2 million web pages.
+In 2020, over 1 million users were served, viewing 6.4 million web pages.

-In 2014, the project received partial funding from the Minnesota Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources and this was extended for another 3 years in 2017.
-This funding covers all publishing plus field work within Minnesota.
-While it is allowing our tiny staff of two to dedicate their full resources to the project, we are at a point where out-of-state travel is required to get the last 100+ species on our list.
-Your donations help cover this and other operating expenses and are allowing us to build a safety net for when the grant monies run out.
+In 2014, the project received partial funding from the Minnesota Environment and Natural Resources Trust Fund as recommended by the Legislative-Citizen Commission on Minnesota Resources, which was extended for another 3 years in 2017 and ended June, 2020.
+The funding covered all publishing plus field work within Minnesota and allowed our tiny staff of two to dedicate their full resources to the project.
+At this point in the project we're down to the last 300+ species left to publish.
+Your donations help cover this and other operating expenses.
+It also allows us to build a safety net for the future as well as work on upgrades to the website itself.

 If you find Minnesota Wildflowers is a useful resource, your donation will help us make it bigger and better.